werkNET

 Studying in Germany or in Hamburg - how do I prepare?

-Basic information about studying in Germany can be found at the Deutsches Studentenwerk, the Deutschen Akademischen Austauschdienst and especially for Hamburg at the Studierendenwerk Hamburg.
+Basic information about studying in Germany can be found at the Deutsches Studierendenwerk, the Deutschen Akademischen Austauschdienst and especially for Hamburg at the Studierendenwerk Hamburg.

 Orientation in higher education - who advises on what?